rstemmer/musicdb/docs/source/basics/comparison.rst

 When you have a totally messed up collection of files you want to organize, the `Beets <http://beets.io/>`_ is the tool you need and you should start with.
 **MusicDB** is for those who manage their files by himself and want to have music centric WebUI and streaming solution.
-If you cannot live with any of those tools and you want to develop your own solution, `Music Playing Daemon <https://musicpd.org/>`_ is the streaming backend you want to use.
+If you cannot live with any of those tools and you want to develop your own solution, `Music Player Daemon <https://musicpd.org/>`_ is the streaming backend you want to use.
 If *MPD* is a level to low, try `Modipy <https://www.mopidy.com/>`_.
 It provides the possibility for extensions on server side as well as on client side.
 In fact *Modipy* is very similar to *MusicDB*.
 It just follows the common concepts of audio file management and audio players while *MusicDB* introduces different concepts and approaches.